-TT Mayhem is the public entertainment show provided by the Isle of Man government for crowds visiting and attending the world famous Isle of Man TT race.
-The TT Mayhem shows involve petrol based stunt acts, live music and other entertainment and take place over a one week period.
-This year is the fourth consecutive year Gorilla have been chosen to produce the event by the Isle of Man government and for 2014 it was decided that TT Mayhem should go on the road, touring a number of venues around the island.
-The challenge faced was to create a show that could navigate the islands roads and lanes at one of the busiest times in the islands calendar.
+TT Mayhem is the public entertainment show provided by the Isle of Man government for crowds visiting and attending the world-famous Isle of Man TT races.
+The TT Mayhem shows involve petrol based stunt acts, live music and other entertainment taking place over a one week period.

 GORILLA role summary:

-Full show conceptualisation and design, production, event management and logistics of the TT Mayhem 2014 Touring Show
+Full show conceptualisation and design, production, temporary structures for MTB / FMX / Flatland BMX, event management and logistics of the TT Mayhem Touring Show.

 GORILLA role detail: